Isty001/async_service/README.md

 Sometimes it's also necessary to dispatch mutiple messages and receive all of them to handle a task, but we want to do other things until then.
 This method can send many messages, and invoke the block when all of them are finished.

-However, we not always expect to have a response to some of the messages, so it's need to be told the `Listener`.
+However, in some special cases, we don't expect to have a response to some of the messages, so it's need to be told to the `Listener`, so it won't wait for a response, to the given request, thus won't be presented in the response map.
 See the example below.

 * `params_map` a map of requests
 * `processor` optional block, accepting a map of responses

 ### Example